Great Sheep Panic: Event

 On the evening of 3 November 1888, at about eight o'clock, thousands of sheep had, by a simultaneous impulse, burst from their bonds, fields and dwellings and had been found the next morning, widely scattered, some of them still panting with terror under hedges, and many crowded into corners of fields, some miles from the fields they had been left in the previous evening.
 In the end, it had spread over 200 mi2.
 The Times reported on 20 November 1888 that "malicious mischief was out of the question because a thousand men could not have frightened and released all these sheep."
-Interestingly, another panic occurred in 1889, in Berkshire (southern England), not far from Reading.
+Another panic occurred in 1889, in Berkshire (southern England), not far from Reading.

 Possible explanation

-In 1921 the scientific journal Nature noted that the 3 November 1888 had been "an intensely dark night, with occasional flashes of lightning" and explained that "panics have often occurred, for sheep are notoriously timid and nervous animals".
+In 1921 the scientific journal Nature noted that the night of 3 November 1888 had been "an intensely dark night, with occasional flashes of lightning" and explained that "panics have often occurred, for sheep are notoriously timid and nervous animals".